How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 ►90 km (56 miles) from Valladolid (1 hora y 30 minutos)

-► 74 km (46 miles) from El Cuyo ( 1 hora y 15 minutos).
+► 74 km (46 miles) from El Cuyo (1 hora y 15 minutos).

-Therefore traveling by car is a very good option.
+Therefore, traveling by car is a very good option.

-When renting a car in Mexico we recommend Discover Cars because on their website you can compare different companies and their prices and you can choose between their car insurance or the ones offered by the car rental directly, or both.
+➣ When renting a car in Mexico we recommend Discover Cars because on their website you can compare different companies and their prices and you can choose between their car insurance or the ones offered by the car rental directly, or both.

-How to get Kuluba by local bus
+How to get to Kuluba by local bus

 You must tell the driver to drop you off at the entrance of the Kulubá ruins.

-From here you must walk less than 2 kilometers to the archaeological zone along a dirt road.
+From here, you must walk less than 2 kilometers to the archaeological zone along a dirt road.

-On the way back you must wait on the road for some transport to Tizimín.
+On the way back, you must wait on the road for some transport to Tizimín.
 It’s not easy, but it can be done.

-How to get Kuluba by taxi
+How to get to Kuluba by taxi

 You can agree on a price with a taxi driver in Tizimín to take you and wait for you.
 We do not really know what this service may cost you, but definitely, you shouldn’t pay more than 800 pesos.